nixworks/public/news/2008/10/1/README.md

 ### [ The National Transportation Safety Board reports that a Metrolink engineer sent a text message 22 seconds before the Chatsworth train collision in Los Angeles, California, that killed 25 people. ](/news/2008/10/1/the-national-transportation-safety-board-reports-that-a-metrolink-engineer-sent-a-text-message-22-seconds-before-the-chatsworth-train-colli.md)
 _Context: California, Chatsworth train collision, Los Angeles, California, Metrolink, NTSB, text message_

-##### U.S.
+##### United States
 ### [ The United States Senate passes the civilian nuclear agreement with India by a vote of 86-13.
 India has not signed the Non-Proliferation Treaty, but may now undertake nuclear trade to the States ](/news/2008/10/1/the-united-states-senate-passes-the-civilian-nuclear-agreement-with-india-by-a-vote-of-86a13-india-has-not-signed-the-non-proliferation.md)
-_Context: India, Nuclear Non-Proliferation Treaty, U.S., United States Senate, civilian nuclear agreement_
+_Context: India, Nuclear Non-Proliferation Treaty, United States, United States Senate, civilian nuclear agreement_

 ## [Previous Day...](/news/2008/09/30/index.md)